 This paper has described the HP strategy for taking the storage vision to the next level.
-The HP StorageWorks grid is the next generation architecture for delivering the services for the adaptive enterprise.
+The HP StorageWorks Grid is the next generation architecture for delivering the services for the adaptive enterprise.
 Based on the HP ENSA heritage and its deep foundation in networked storage, the vision aims to strengthen the relationship between storage and the applications it serves and to increase the application focus of information management.
-This begins with today's ILM products, including the HP StorageWorks RISS, and evolves to broader capabilities delivered by a managed HP StorageWorks grid.
+This begins with today's ILM products, including the HP StorageWorks RISS, and evolves to broader capabilities delivered by a managed Storage Grid.

 The vision is about creating a much more capable utility, while at the same time making storage management far simpler and more automatic.
-The HP vision is to create an HP StorageWorks grid an entity that can scale vastly in many dimensions, and scale nimbly as required by changing business requirements.
-Today's SANs will first be augmented by these HP StorageWorks grids, and will ultimately combine into the grid.
+The HP vision is to create an HP StorageWorks Grid an entity that can scale vastly in many dimensions, and scale nimbly as required by changing business requirements.
+Today's SANs will first be augmented by these Storage Grids, and will ultimately combine into the Storage Grid.

-The HP StorageWorks grid is an ambitious undertaking.
+The HP StorageWorks Grid is an ambitious undertaking.
 It leverages technologies that HP has offered for many years, including storage networking, virtualization, and replication.
 It also relies on new and evolving standards like the SNIA's SMI-S (for storage management), IPsec (for IP/Ethernet security), and FC-SP (for Fibre Channel SAN security).
-Beyond these, the HP StorageWorks grid will also introduce new technologies to the marketplace.
+Beyond these, the Storage Grid will also introduce new technologies to the marketplace.
 These will be used to deliver new dimensions of scalability, stronger integration of storage subsystems, and vastly simplified management.